ksemaev/parity/README.md

 Kibana will be avaliable http://your_ip:5601

 # ToDo list
-- create alerts;
+- setup alerts;
 - configure storage and garbage collectors;
-- get logs from only application containers.
+- get logs from only application containers;
+- create kibana dashboards.

 # Security Considerations